seacoastpartners/reka-ui/docs/content/meta/ContextMenuContent.md

     'name': 'reference',
     'description': '<p>The custom element or virtual element that will be set as the reference\nto position the floating element.</p>\n<p>If provided, it will replace the default anchor element.</p>\n', 'type': 'ReferenceElement',
     'required': false
   },
   {
+    'name': 'sideFlip',
+    'description': '<p>Flip to the opposite side when colliding with boundary.</p>\n', 'type': 'boolean',
+    'required': false
+  },
+  {